Map & Aerial Photography (MAP) Library

 - Making maps from the web (PDF)

-- Help desk staff are happy to assist with flatbed scanners.
+- Computer Help Desk staff in the Library are happy to assist with flatbed scanners.

 - We have had great success using simple digital cameras in macro mode (often called 'flower mode') to take photographs of atlas pages and small portions of maps.